 Ice Prospecting: Your Guide to Getting Rich on the Moon

-Water ice has been detected indirectly and directly within permanently shadowed regions (PSRs) at both poles of the Moon.
-This ice is stable against sublimation on billion-year timescales, and represents an attractive target for mining to produce oxygen and hydrogen for propellants, and water and oxygen for human life support.
-However, the mere presence of ice at the poles does not provide much information: Where is it exactly?
+Water ice has been detected within and surrounding permanently shadowed regions (PSRs) at both poles of the Moon.
+This ice is an attractive target for mining to produce liquid oxygen and hydrogen propellants, and water and oxygen for human life support.
+However, just the presence of ice at the poles does not provide much information: Where is it exactly?
 How much is there?
-Is it thick layers of pure ice, or small amounts mixed in with the soil?
+Is it thick layers of pure ice, small amounts mixed in the soil, or just thin frosts?
 How hard is it to dig out, and what are the best mission architectures for a mining outpost?
-This white paper attempts to offer answers to these questions based on interpretations of the best data currently available.
-New prospecting missions in the future–particularly landers and rovers–will continue to change and improve our understanding of ice on the Moon.
-This guide will be updated on an ongoing basis to incorporate new findings and new thinking.
+This white paper offers answers to these questions based on the best data now available.
+New prospecting missions in the future–especially landers and rovers–will continue to improve our understanding of ice on the Moon.
+This guide will be updated on an ongoing basis to incorporate new findings.

 Why is there ice on the Moon?

-Two factors create conditions that allow ice to accumulate and persist at the Lunar poles: (1) the Moon has a very small axial tilt of 1.54° compared to 23.5° for the Earth, and (2) the Moon has rough topography, mostly due to large craters formed by asteroid and comet impacts.
+Two factors create conditions that allow ice to pile up and persist at the lunar poles: (1) the Moon has a very small spin axis tilt of 1.54° compared to 23.5° for the Earth, and (2) the Moon has rough topography, mostly due to large craters formed by asteroid and comet impacts.
 Combined, these factors lead to topographic lows mostly in crater floors near the poles that never receive direct sunlight (the PSRs), or are seasonally shadowed (SSRs, seasonally shadowed regions).
-As one can imagine, regions of permanent darkness will be cold on a planetary body with no atmosphere, and areas at the lunar poles reach temperatures below 40 K. At average temperatures below about 110 K, water ice in a hard vacuum is stable against sublimation on billion-year timescales, allowing any ice that accumulated in the past to remain there today.
+As one can imagine, areas of near- permanent darkness will be cold on a planetary body with no atmosphere, and areas at the lunar poles reach temperatures below 40 K. At average temperatures below about 110 K, water ice in a hard vacuum is stable against sublimation on billion-year timescales, allowing ice that accumulated in the past to possibly remain there today.
 Ice is even more stable when covered with a layer of lunar soil (regolith) that protects against exposure to the space environment.

-How did ice accumulate in the first place?
-There are three main ideas that probably all contributed to ice accumulation in the past (Figure 1): (1) Impacts of large comets and volatile-rich asteroids.
-These high-energy collisions delivered water and other volatiles to the Moon, forming a transient atmosphere in the hours to days after the impact.
-Some of the H2O molecules in this atmosphere were cold trapped in the PSRs, possibly building up thick deposits.
-Accumulation within different PSRs was likely nonuniform and depended on the random locations of sequential impacts.
-Cratering rates were orders of magnitude higher in the early history of the solar system (4.5-3.5 billion years ago), so most ices deposited by this process are expected to be old.
-(2) Volcanic outgassing.
-Volcanoes erupt lava on the surface, but also spew out significant amounts of gasses including water vapor.
-Volcanic activity has more or less stopped on the Moon, but was much greater in the past with ancient eruptions outgassing large amounts of gases.
+hours to days after the impact event.
+Some of the H2O and other volatile molecules in this atmosphere are cold trapped at the poles, building up deposits millimeters to centimeters thick for large enough impacts.
+Cratering rates were many, many times higher in the early history of the solar system (4.5-3.5 billion years ago), so most ices deposited by this process are expected to be old.
+(2) Volcano-related outgassing.
+Volcanic vents and cracks erupt lava on the surface, but at the same time spew out gases including water vapor and other volatiles.
+Volcanic activity has more or less stopped on the Moon, but was much greater in the past with very old eruptions pumping out large amounts of gases.
 Some of these should have ended up at the poles, and ice deposits centimeters to meters thick could have formed if volcanic activity occurred in brief intense spikes.
 (3) Solar wind.
-The solar wind is a stream of electrons, protons and other particles that are constantly colliding with the unprotected surface of the Moon.
-This process can create individual OH and H2O molecules that are able to ballistically hop across the surface, eventually moving to the poles.
+The solar wind is a stream of electrons, protons and other particles coming from the sun that are constantly smashing into the unprotected surface of the Moon.
+This interaction can create individual OH and H2O molecules that are able to ballistically hop across the surface, eventually moving to the poles.
 However, solar wind can also wear away ice at the upper surface of the polar cold traps, and it is debated whether net accumulation should happen in these areas.

-Multiple processes operate to modify the concentration and distribution of ice once it has accumulated at the surface.
-Impact cratering churns up the soil and mixes ice both vertically and horizontally.
-Given enough time this will break up any continuous ice layers at the surface and incorporate this ice into the surrounding soil.
-The result will be patchy and diffuse ice in the regolith that varies in concentration on scales of meters or larger.
-Under certain conditions ice at the surface can be “pumped” deeper into the underlying regolith, but this process may be inefficient on the Moon.
-Ice is lost due to sublimation and space weathering at the surface, both of which reduce the ice concentration over time without continual resupply.
+Multiple processes change the concentration and distribution of ice once it has accumulated at the surface of cold traps.
+Smaller impacts churn the soil and mix ice both vertically and horizontally.
+Given enough time this will break up any pure ice layers at the surface and incorporate this ice into the surrounding dry soil.
+The result will be patchy and thinly spread ice in the regolith that differs in concentration on scales of meters to kilometers.
+Under certain conditions H2O molecules at the surface can be “pumped” deeper into the underlying regolith by diffusion, but this process may be inefficient on the Moon.
+Ice is lost due to sublimation, micrometeorite bombardment, and other processes at the surface, which will reduce the ice concentration over time without constant resupply.
 A complicating factor is that the current spin axis of the Moon may not have always been located in the same place as it is now.
-If the spin axis changed in the past (as some have argued) certain areas where ice accumulated will have become warmer and other areas will have become colder, allowing ice to accumulate where it could not before.
+If the spin axis changed in the past as has been proposed, certain areas where ice accumulated will have become warmer and other areas will have become colder, allowing ice to accumulate where it could not before.
 Another complication is that the large craters that host PSRs all had to have formed at some point in lunar history.
 Those that formed earliest have had the chance to accumulate more ice over time, but could have been affected by massive nearby impacts that deeply buried their ice deposits.
 Overall, there has been a complex history of ice accumulating, being diluted into surrounding soils, and being lost over time.
-Current thinking suggests most major accumulation at the poles took place more than 2-3 billion years ago, and mixing and loss processes have dominated since then.
-If there ever were meters-thick sheets of nearly pure ice in the PSRs, they have been battered away.
+Current thinking suggests most major accumulation at the poles happened more than 2-3 billion years ago, and mixing and loss processes have dominated since then.
+If there ever were meters-thick sheets of nearly pure ice at the surface, they have been deeply buried or battered away.

-Figure 2 shows locations of the PSRs in the north and south polar regions.
+Figure 2 shows where the PSRs are in the north and south polar regions.
 There are more PSRs at the north pole but they tend to be smaller than those at the south pole.
-Every PSR on the Moon has the potential to host ice but the available data do not necessarily indicate all of them do.
+Every PSR on the Moon has the potential to host ice but the available data do not show all of them do.
 It’s also possible for ice to exist outside the PSRs if it’s buried under a dry layer of regolith, or in the surrounding SSRs during certain seasons.
-Ice concentrations have been estimated by different instruments on orbiting satellites, and by the LCROSS experiment that impacted into the Cabeus crater PSR near the south pole and created an ejected plume of material in which water ice and other volatile molecules were detected.
+Ice concentrations have been estimated by different instruments on orbiting satellites, and by the LCROSS experiment that impacted into Cabeus crater near the south pole.

-Orbital remote sensing instruments have widely different spatial resolutions and sensing depths: this makes interpreting ice locations and abundances challenging.
-Instruments that rely on reflected UV, visible, and near-infrared light only sense to microns or millimeters below the surface, while microwave, radar and neutron spectroscopy penetrate centimeters to meters.
-So, two different instruments can give different values for ice abundance in the same location and this is not necessarily a contradiction.
+Orbital remote sensing instruments have different spatial resolutions and sensing depths: this makes interpreting ice locations and concentrations challenging.
+Instruments that depend on reflected UV, visible, and near-infrared light only sense to microns or millimeters below the surface, while microwave, radar and neutron spectroscopy penetrate centimeters to meters.
+So, two different instruments can give different values for ice concentration at the same location and this is not necessarily a contradiction.
 Table 1 lists the main instruments used to infer or directly detect polar ice on the Moon.
-The table describes limitations of these measurements, depths below the surface they sense to, and presents ice concentrations as pessimistic, realistic, and optimistic cases, attempting to capture different interpretations by the many people who have studied these data.
-Overall the data are consistent with two broad categories of ice deposits present: surface ice (including frost), and deeper diffuse ice.
+The table describes limitations of these measurements, depths below the surface they sense to, and presents ice concentrations as pessimistic, realistic, and optimistic cases, trying to capture different interpretations by the many people who have studied these data.
+Overall the data are consistent with the presence of two broad groups of ice deposits: surface ice (frost), and deeper diffuse ice.